msanchariii/dotfiles/README.md

-# ansible_playbook
+# dotfiles

-## Encrypt the keys
+## Encrypting Keys
 Store a single key in a file `your_text_file` & encrypt like this for all the keys

 ```bash
 ansible-vault encrypt your_text_file
 ```

-Create a variable for the encrypted / plain text key Put the key in credentials.yml
+Create a variable for the encrypted or plain text key and store it in `credentials.yml`.

 ___
 ___

-## MacOS
+## macOS

 ### Install Ansible & Homebrew: